mukul74/BDD_Analysis_OD/README.md

 The grid of images highlights diverse driving scenarios sampled from both the Train and Validation sets, encompassing **highways**, **urban streets**, **nighttime** conditions, and adverse environments such as **snow**.
 Objects of interest, including **vehicles**, **pedestrians**, and **traffic lights**, are consistently annotated with bounding boxes across scenes of varying illumination, traffic density, and contextual complexity.
 This diversity reflects real-world heterogeneity, making the dataset highly valuable for evaluating the robustness and generalizability of object detection models in autonomous driving research.

-# 2. Statistics from BDD100K
+# 2. Statistics from BDD100K DataAnalysis
 ### 2.1 Category Summary (Train vs Validation)

 | Category      | Train Count | Val Count | Train % | Val % | Difference % |